p1xel8ted/HeavenDust/README.md

 ## Heaven Dust 2

 * Forces resolution set in the config file.
 Default is your main screen resolution.
-* Toggle "dirty tv" camera overlay effect.
+* Toggle the "dirty tv" camera overlay effect.
 * Toggle vignette.
 * Toggle chromatic aberration.
-* Toggle fog of war.
+* Toggle the fog of war.
 * Skip intros.

 ## Installation